aredotna/building/_posts/2017-08-22-fake-music.markdown

 <iframe class="arena-iframe" width="100%" height="2090" src="https://www.are.na/brandon-wilner/record-side-distinctions/embed"></iframe>

-Anyway, one day I was out digging through records (real music) at a shop when I checked my phone and saw that a Discogs user had flagged all of our releases, in which I’d listed as PDFs.
+Anyway, one day I was out digging through records (real music) at a shop when I checked my phone and saw that a Discogs user had flagged all of our releases, which I’d listed as PDFs.
 They gave the same reason (about “recorded music”) in each instance, and then started a thread in which they "discussed" the validity of the releases.
 It didn't actually wind up being much of a conversation: I responded to their criticisms and didn't hear back.
 Our label page was removed shortly after I submitted my response.

 I still get a bit miffed when I think for too long about this willful omission in their archive, but I guess I can also see how to the average music head, this project seems more like literary frivolity.
 I'll admit that it was also exciting at the time to have such a strong reaction to it.
 Do you have any feelings about the banishment?